Juan and Pedro's Houses: Which One Are You Building?

 2. Juan knows where every peso goes.
 Pedro watches his savings vanish and has no idea why.

-Pedro has no plan, which means no BOQ.
+Pedro has no plan, which means no Bill of Quantities (BOQ).
 Costs spiral as he keeps adding, adjusting, and re-buying materials.
 That ₱1M budget?
 Biglang ₱1.5M.

 The way we handled money?
 Pure Pedro.

-From the beginning, we spent Dad’s savings, my savings from China, a loan from my aunt, and eventually a Pag-IBIG loan.
+From the beginning, we spent my dad’s savings, my savings from China, a loan from my aunt, and eventually a Pag-IBIG loan.
 All of which vanished without us knowing exactly where they went.
 We kept proceeding without reviewing things.

 Fast forward to the engineer.
 When he gave me a BOQ, I didn’t double-check or verify anything.
 This time, we got a finished first floor, but part of our savings vanished in a scam along the way.